jnthorp/Tobii_X2-60/README.txt

 Edit: JNT 11/2018
 	This code is now on github under jnthorp/Tobii_X2-60

 You should be using a Matlab code that I, John Thorp, have created, or a variation of your own.
-If you donÕt have code, contact me at john.n.thorp@gmail.com.
+If you donÕt have code, contact me at john.n.thorp at gmail dot com.

 The Tobii Eye Tracker Manager is a quick way to check if your computer is detecting the eye tracker, and is available for free at https://www.tobiipro.com/product-listing/eye-tracker-manager/ .
 Make sure the eyetracker is showing up before running your task.

-You will need the Tobii SDK in your Matlab path (if youÕre using Matlab), available here http://developer.tobiipro.com/matlab.html
+You will need to download the Tobii SDK and add it to your Matlab path (if you're using Matlab), available here http://developer.tobiipro.com/matlab.html

 Run a calibration before the task and update at your discretion (maybe three times per whole task / hour-ish).
-This is called tobii_calibrate, and it should be on aa-cerberus, or (if weÕve been working together) on your local machine.
+This is called tobii_calibrate, and it should be on aa-cerberus, but best practice is to have it on your local machine.
 Store the outputs Accuracy, Precision, and Calibrated_points in your task script.

 	11 calibration points is best